SubodhBagde/GitHub-Actions-CICD/README.md

 </br >

-As soon as any commit is made to the **index.html** file it runs **static.yml** file which involves Simple workflow for deploying static content to GitHub Pages.
+As soon as any commit is made to this repo file it runs **static.yml** file which involves Simple workflow for deploying static content to GitHub Pages.

 </br >